nelo-crypto/nelo-crypto/README.md

  </p>

-## Apps and repositories
+## Apps (for the Universal Premium Account)

-[DeBank Overview](https://nelo-crypto.github.io/debank-overview/) - Check all your DeBank information in a single page.
+[DeBank Overview](https://nelo-crypto.github.io/debank-overview/) - Check all your DeBank information and calculate your entire networth in a single page.

+[Nelo Links](https://nelo-crypto.github.io/nelo-links/) - An encrypted web link manager running over the local network, allowing all your connected devices immediate access to your most used webpages and web links.

+*Nelo Vaults (in development)* - A single place to manage your vaults and periodic contract calls.

+*Nelo Addresses (in development)* - An address manager to keep tabs on your wallets, along with contextual information.

+## Other repositories

 [Telegram Scrapper](https://github.com/nelo-crypto/telegram-scrapper) - A simple working example of a possible Telegram Scrapper using Axios and the Cheerio packages.

-[Nelo Links](https://nelo-crypto.github.io/nelo-links/) - An encrypted web link manager running over the local network, allowing all your connected devices immediate access to your most used webpages and web links.

-[Example PR](https://github.com/nelo-crypto/nelo-links/pull/10) - I have extensive practical GitHub experience under various branch strategies and workflows.

-I have other repositories and ideas I'm working on but the first presentable version is still not ready.

 ## Socials